EXCCoin/exccdata/cmd/rebuilddb2/README.md

 Running without `-u` is only appropriate when the tables are behind the network's current best block by **at most** a few thousand blocks.
 Otherwise, run with `-u` to recreate the address table in a more efficient batch process.

 Remember to update your PostgreSQL config (postgresql.conf) before *and after* bulk data imports.
-Namely, before normal dcrdata operation, ensure that `fsync=true` and other setting are adjusted for efficient queries.
+Namely, before normal exccdata operation, ensure that `fsync=true` and other setting are adjusted for efficient queries.

 Use the `--help` flag for more information.

 ## Details

-Rebuilding the dcrdata tables from scratch involves the following steps:
+Rebuilding the exccdata tables from scratch involves the following steps:

 * Connect to the PostgreSQL database using the settings in rebuilddb2.conf
 * Create tables: "blocks", "transactions", "vins", "vouts", and "addresses".